 You store carbohydrates as glycogen within your muscles.
-When you work out, your body breaks down these deposits to provide you with energy.
+Your body breaks down these deposits when you work out to provide energy.
 Not only does this help revitalize your energy sources, but it also helps prevent muscle fatigue and soreness.
-As Melisa Leber, MD, an orthopedic surgeon at Mount Sinai Hospital in New York City, puts it, “Rest helps re-energize the body, so you have the stamina to give it your all during your next workout.”
+Melisa Leber, MD, an orthopedic surgeon at Mount Sinai Hospital in New York City, says, “Rest helps re-energize the body, so you have the stamina to give it your all during your next workout.”

 Grow and Tone Muscles

 Most of us promote muscle restoration to grow bigger, stronger, and more toned muscles.
-A workout breaks muscle down and makes it possible to reshape muscles.
+A workout breaks muscles down and makes it possible to reshape muscles.
 After you break your muscles down, it signals to the body that something is wrong.
 Your body creates hormones to deal with the problem.
-Hormones like testosterone, HGH, IGF-1 tell your cells to convert protein to muscles.
-But the muscle growth and toning process cannot start without rest and recovery.
+Hormones like testosterone, HGH, and IGF-1 tell your cells to convert protein to muscles.
+But muscle growth and toning cannot start without rest and recovery.
 By working out hard, eating right, and resting, you send the right signals to your body.
-If you intend to reach your fitness goal, never send conflicting signals to your body.
+To reach your fitness goal, never send conflicting signals to your body.
 Make sure your workout, diet, and recovery program agree.